Maple Wood | Uses, Color, Advantages, and Disadvantages

 Hardness: Its value on the Janka hardness scale is 1,180 lbf (5,250 N).

-Workability: Generally easier to work with hand and machine tools.
-But due to it being a hard maple, it can be a bit difficult as compared to soft maple.
-There may be problems with blotches and unevenness during staining.
+Workability: It is generally easier to work with hand and machine tools.
+However.
+But there may be problems with blotches and unevenness during staining.

 Uses: Flooring, veneer, paper, musical instruments, cutting boards, butcher blocks, workbenches, baseball bats, and other turned wood items.